1 Introduction

 4.11.1 Battle with the Dorians

 In 1075 BC, Corinth was attacked by the Dorians, led by Aletes, son of Hippotas, a Heracleidae.
-At that time, Doridas and Hyanthidas, the two sons of Propodas, son of Damophon, son of Thoas, son of Ornytion, were kings.
-Doridas and Hyanthidas handed over the throne to Aletes and continued to live in the city.
+Doridas and Hyanthidas, the two sons of Propodas, son of Damophon, son of Thoas, son of Ornytion, were kings of the Corinthians at the time.
+Doridas and Hyanthias handed over the throne to Aletes, and they continued to live in the town.

-However, Aeolis, the main inhabitant of Corinth, resisted, and Aletes set up camp on the hill of Solygia and fought, driving the resisting inhabitants out of the city.
-Corinth became a city of the Dorians instead of a city of Aeolis.
-[53]
+But Aeolis, the chief inhabitant of Corinth, resisted, and Aletes set up camp on the hill of Solygia and fought, driving the resisting inhabitants out of the town.
+Corinth became a town of Dorians instead of a town of Aeolis.
+[55]

-Aletes made Melas, son of Antasus, who had helped Aletes capture Corinth from Gonussa of Achaia, a co-resident.
+Aletes took Melas, son of Antasus, who had helped him take Corinth from Gonussa in Achaia, as his co-inhabitant.
 Cypselus, son of Eetion, who became tyrant of Corinth in 657 BC, was a descendant of Melas.
-[54]
+[56]

 Melas was also a descendant of Gonussa, daughter of Sicyon, son of Marathon, son of Epopeus.
 [57]